jts140/robo-advisor/README.md

 # robo-advisor

-A program that will recommend stock picks to a user
+A program that tells a user if now is a good time to invest in a stock which the user has selected

 (https://github.com/jts140/robo-advisor)